borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 (Exchange-Traded Fund) will have additional impact on bull rally.
 To add here Fidelity research study [*Bitcoin First Revisited*](https://www.fidelitydigitalassets.com/research-and-insights/bitcoin-first-revisited) where it is explained why it should be considered separately from other digital assets.
 If this logic is correct, from current price of $ 27.000 on 2023/10/01, by the end of 2025 it could peak in range between 100 and 200 thousand USD.
 After this in 2026 or 2027 maybe it will fall back again to little below 100 K (estimation based on rainbow price chart - an informed guess).

-### Macro analysis (fixed money supply):
+### Macro analysis (fixed money supply characteristics):
 {: #macro }
-&nbsp;**1.** It is a singular interoperable global protocol for value transfer - Bitcoin Standard (world reserve currency).
+&nbsp;**1.** A singular interoperable global protocol for value transfer - Bitcoin Standard (world reserve currency).
 It means no issues with conversion between currencies for global trade and international e-commerce (single common economic language).
 Optimal new monetary order engineered to be as efficient as possible.

 &nbsp;**2.** This would be apolitical money, so countries effectively would no longer have monetary policy, only fiscal.
 Economy will have natural business cycles and become be more stable.
 Swings should be smaller since they could not artificialy rise as much because there is no government bailout (remember 2008 financial crisis).